 3pm: You and your family have arrived!
 Check into your hotel, unpack, and get ready for a relaxing, fun, and scenic Duffy Cruise in Newport Harbor.

 3:30pm: Rent your easy-to-navigate electric boat and get ready to cruise the Harbor.
-For extra family fun, play the “Duffy Boat Scavenger Hunt” game on your smart phone and find landmarks around the Newport Harbor.
+For extra family fun make a scavenger hunt around the Newport Harbor.
 The kids will love it, and adults will enjoy the scenic views, beautiful landscape, yachts, and homes along the waterfront.
-Download this tour.

 5pm: Cruising can work up a healthy appetite, and if you didn’t bring snacks on board, Newport Beach has you covered!
 Simply Dock & Dine: dock your boat at one of our many family-friendly restaurants such as Harborside Restaurant, Bluewater Grill, Woody’s Wharf or Billy’s at the Beach, then dine inside or on your boat!